maxnorm/Alchemist-Trading-Server/README.md

 # funds

+## Currently in pause and unmaintained (Use at your own risk)

 ## Description
 This repository contains a set of tools for trading purposes.
 It is based on the MetaTrader 5 platform (https://www.metatrader5.com/en) and Python 3.11.

 The main goal is to collect tick data from the MetaTrader 5 platform and store it into a database.
-The data can be used for backtesting purposes or for the development trading models.
+The data can be used for backtesting purposes or for the development of trading models.

 The repository also contains a Python server for trading purposes.

 ## Features